azumahjoshua/taskmanager/README.md

 # Taskmanager

-A taskmanger app using Node and MongoDB
+A taskmanger api using Node and MongoDB

 This was to learn CRUD and API using Node